rasshofer/cms/README.md

 `parent` may include a reference to the current page’s parent page.
 This may be useful for stuff like breadcrumb navigations.
 In case the page is a first level page, `parent` is simply `undefined`.

 `genesis` may include a reference to the root page.
 This may be useful for stuff like navigations (i.e. show all first level pages).
-In case the page is the first level page itself, `genesis` is simply `undefined`.
+In case the page is the first level page itself, `genesis` is simply a reference to `this` (= the page instance itself).

 `children` may contain any direct child pages of the current page.
 This may be useful for stuff like navigations.
 In case the page has no children, `children` will be an empty array.